Source: Fired Deputy FBI Director Took Memos, Notes About Interactions With Trump

 McCabe's attorney said in his own statement that the White House has attacked McCabe since last year with the result of putting "inappropriate pressure" on Sessions to oust McCabe.
 "This intervention by the White House in the DOJ disciplinary process is unprecedented, deeply unfair, and dangerous," attorney Michael Bromwich said.

-Bromwich also argued that the process by which the termination decision had been made was unfair and had been rushed, limiting the time he and McCabe had to access, review and analyze the relevant evidence in order to prepare a response.
+Bromwich also argued that the process by which the termination decision had been made was unfair and had been rushed, limiting the time that he and McCabe had to access, review and analyze the relevant evidence in order to prepare a response.

 The "concerted effort to accelerate the process in order to beat the ticking clock of [McCabe's] scheduled retirement violates any sense of decency and basic principles of fairness," Bromwich said.
 (Sessions, for his part, said the internal investigation of McCabe had been "extensive and fair" and undertaken "according to Department of Justice Procedure.")